Home/Editorial Guides/Pamplemousses Botanical Garden Guide 2026: Tickets, Hours, Guide Fees, Golf Cart, and Visitor Rules

 What to check before you go

-Finally, re-check the do's and don'ts before visiting with children or a camera plan.
-The rules on tickets, paths, animals, flowers, ponds, water lilies, alcohol, smoking, and climbing are not decorative.
-They protect the garden's living collection and help keep the visit calm for everyone.
+• Re-check the do’s and don’ts before visiting with children or planning camera use.
+The rules on tickets, paths, animals, flowers, ponds, water lilies, alcohol, smoking, and climbing are not decorative—they protect the garden’s living collection and help keep the visit calm for everyone.